-1. Wheel axle

-8. Remove the drive chain pullers, spacers and the wheel.
-NOTICE: Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.
-[ECA11071]
+- 1. Wheel axle - Remove the drive chain pullers, spacers and the wheel.
+NOTICE: Do not apply the brake after the wheel and brake disc have been removed, otherwise the brake pads will be forced shut.[ECA11073]

 To install the rear wheel